Life (manga): Life

 Manami's boyfriend.
 Around large groups of people he acts as a polite and sweet student with good grades; but his real self is manipulative and abusive.
 He has a fetish for bondage and keeps a scrapbook of the girls he turns into his slaves.
 This scrapbook is casually discovered by Ayumu, when she tries to convince him to get back together with Manami during their first break up.
 As a result of that, he wants to forcefully make her his slave, so he molests her, blackmails her (about her self-harm secret and nude photos taken with his cellphone), stalks her, and even completely tricks Ayumu's mother into thinking he is a nice person when hired as Ayumu's tutor.
-Early in the series, it's revealed that he did not enter Nishikō of his own free will – his father had made him enroll because Manami, who was good for the reputation of the Sako name, would be a student there; the relationship he and Manami began at Tatsuki Middle School have been caused by their fathers.
+Early in the series, it is revealed that he did not enter Nishikō of his own free will—his father had made him enroll because Manami, who was good for the reputation of the Sako name, would be a student there; the relationship he and Manami began at Tatsuki Middle School have been caused by their fathers.
 Because of this, Katsumi breaks up with Manami but soon his father forces him to end his "relationship" with Ayumu and get back together with Manami for business purposes.
-While they get back together, Katsumi becomes a target of Akira who is following Manami's request (in the drama, he's explicitly going out with Ms. Toda).
-At first, he's beaten and robbed by Akira but later Akira extorts money from him, otherwise he'd divulge his secret about forcefully dating Manami.
+While they get back together, Katsumi becomes a target of Akira who is following Manami's request (in the drama, he is explicitly going out with Ms. Toda).
+At first, he is beaten and robbed by Akira but later Akira extorts money from him, otherwise he would divulge his secret about forcefully dating Manami.
 He starts dating Ms. Toda but are seen by Manami's group, thus, Manami breaks up with him.
 After Ms. Toda's resignation and Manami's exposed true colors, he accidentally sets the fire alarm off so everyone, including Manami, thinks he wants to help her.
 At home, he sees Manami and Ayumu who discover his scrapbook so he finally tells Manami the truth about his fetish and his feelings (he never liked her).
 As a consequence, he is stabbed in the back by Manami and runs from the house.
 In the hospital, his father gets angry at Katsumi after learning the truth about his fetish and the end of his relationship with Manami which causes him to be "out of business" but, at the same time, Katsumi gets angry with him because he thinks of being only a tool for his father.
-In the end, Katsumi is last seen in the bedroom crying and holding a picture of his classmate and deeds he caused remind haunted him for rest life.
+In the end, Katsumi is last seen in the bedroom crying and holding a picture of his classmates.